masroof-maindak/IEEE754-PeePee/README.md

 # IEEE754-PeePee

-Piss shrimple IEEE754 single-precision floating-pointer converter made for concept-reinforcement.
+~Piss shrimple~ Unnecessarily over-engineered & complex IEEE754 single/double-precision floating-pointer converter made for concept-reinforcement.
 This took embarrassingly long because of endianness skill issues and a stubborn obstinacy w.r.t using muh modern C++ features to an egregious extent.

+The double-precision version hasn't been tested yet, but I'm fairly certain it's correct, and just can't be bothered to test it.
+Feel free to brutally disabuse me of this notion.

+## Observations

+- My LSP (Clangd) and compile times grew noticeably more sluggish as I kept introducing more modern CPP slop.
+- TL;DR: This shit isn't worth it.

 ## Usage